allenkang92/allenkang92.github.io/_categories/physics.md

 description: Discover the fundamentals of classical mechanics, quantum mechanics, and relativity.
 ---

 Welcome to the Physics category.
-Find posts on classical mechanics, quantum mechanics, and the theory of relativity.
+Here you'll find posts exploring classical mechanics, quantum mechanics, relativity, and other fundamental concepts in physics.